 Whether you join us for our fun community meetings, celebrations or trail workdays, every effort helps us put more miles on the ground and smiles on those who discover and use this expanding trail system.

-People came from all over the world this summer to hike to Cougar Rock, watch the sunset, and see the full moon!
-These amazing hikers (and a couple of dogs) were guided by four ARTA Docents [...]
+People came from all over the world in 2016 to hike to Cougar Rock, watch the sunset, and see the full moon!
+These amazing hikers (and a couple of dogs) were guided by ARTA Docents [...]

 It is with profound sadness that we say goodbye to Dave Edney who passed in February, 2016, suddenly and unexpectedly from a heart attack.
 He was the picture of health and participated regularly in ultra-endurance [...]